Doubles Golf® (“Better Shot”) - Conditons Of Play

 Stage 1 – Temporary Rating When registering, if both players on the team have a USGA Index, teams will be given a “Temporary Rating”

-Stage 3 – Official Doubles Golf Rating After posting five 9-hole Doubles Golf® rounds, teams will have earned their official Doubles Golf® Rating.
+Stage 3 – Official Doubles Golf Rating After posting Three 9-hole Doubles Golf® rounds, teams will have earned their official Doubles Golf® Rating.

 ADVANCEMENT